davbeek/gitinspectorgui-rtd/docs/source/output.rst

    :guilabel:`Age_n`)/:guilabel:`n`

-   where :guilabel:`n` is the total of all lines inserted by the combination of authors and files over the complete lifetime of the files, inclusing insertions in previous versions of the file in the case of file renames.
+   where :guilabel:`n` is the total of all lines inserted by the combination of authors and files over the complete lifetime of the files, including insertions in previous versions of the file in the case of file renames.